 There are hundreds of ways to make sisig, and Grilled Liempo Sisig is just one of the ways.
 This delicious sisig version (which is very tasty, by the way) makes use of grilled pork belly.
 I am referring to the Filipino style inihaw na liempo which is an awesome dish by itself.
 Can you imagine […]

-Sinigang na Liempo sa Sampaloc with Gabi is a great idea for lunch.
-I love to have it with a condiment of fish sauce and chili along with a cup of warm steamed white rice – or 2 cups, perhaps.
-This recipe uses fresh or fresh-frozen unripe tamarind as the souring agent, which is how […]
+Sinigang na Liempo sa Sampaloc with Gabi is version of pork sinigang that makes use of fresh tamarind and pork belly.
+I love to have it with a condiment of fish sauce and chili along with a cup of warm steamed white rice, or 2 cups, perhaps.
+This recipe depicts the traditional method of cooking sinigang […]

 Liempo Estofado is a sweet stew composed of pork belly (liempo), saba banana, and carrots.
 The components are cooked in mixture of soy sauce, vinegar, and sugar.
 This estofado recipe is a mild version similar to humba and adobo – this means that it is perfect with warm steamed white rice.
 Yum!
 Preparing liempo estofado […]